tnat1031/song_classification/README.md

 # Overview

+What I'm hoping will be a fun little side project.

 Using the lyrics data of the Million Song Dataset (MSD) generously provided by musiXmatch, develop an algorithm to classify songs into appropriate genres based only on their lyrics.